-A: I find that having an artist to admire is very helpful in developing ones art skills!
-Who are your top favourite artists?
+A: I find that having an artist to admire is very helpful in developing one’s art skills!
+Who are your top favorite artists?

 K: I have many, but some off the top of my head: Moebius, Hayao Miyazaki, Fumito Ueda, Tatsuyuki Tanaka, Kim Jung Gi, Hiroshi Yoshida, and Masaaki Yuasa.

-A: How about your most favourite quote?
-Anything comes to mind?
+A: How about your most favorite quote?
+Does anything come to mind?

 K: “It is difficult to give any advice to aspiring artists.
 There are so many things one should say.
 It’s difficult to be brief.
 Every artist is different, and good advice for one artist is bad for another.
 My best advice would be, ‘Be what you must be, and do your best.’
 Anything more precise, more specific cannot apply, because everyone is too different.” – Moebius

 A: It’s a beautiful quote!
-Thank you of sharing it!
-Time for a big question : what is your big dream for your art career?
+Thank you for sharing it!
+Time for the big question: what is your big dream for your art career?